Assistive Services

 Home Page Reader is a talking Web browser that helps people who are blind or visually impaired read from the Web.
 The CEAT has numerous portable magnifiers that we can demonstrate.
 The list includes: Liberty Plus, Telesensory's Miniviewer, Enhanced Vision Systems' Jordy, Pulse Data's Pocket Viewer, and others.

-School District Loan Application (will download as a Word document)
+School District Loan Application (.doc)

 Available Software for Use on Loaned Computers